If a part has been produced satisfactorily and it goes wrong,

-Ask questions: |
+Ask yourself questions:

 - what has changed ?

-- what is fault?
+- what is the fault?

 - when did it start?